raphlinus/raphlinus.github.io/_posts/2020-05-17-sort-middle.md

 Central to the new piet-gpu architecture, the scene is represented as a contiguous sequence of these elements, each of which has a fixed-size representation.
 The current elements are "concatenate affine transform", "set line width", "line segment for stroke", "stroke previous line segments", "line segment for fill", and "fill previous line segments", with of course many more elements planned as the capability of the renderer grows.

-While triangles are more or less independent of each other aside from the order of blending the rasterized fragments, these 2D graphics elements are a different beast: they affect graphics *state,* which is traditionally the enemy of highly parallel approaches.
+While triangles are more or less independent of each other aside from the order of blending the rasterized fragments, these 2D graphics elements are a different beast: they affect graphics *state,* which is traditionally the enemy of parallelism.
 Filled outlines present another challenge: the effects are non-local, as the interior of a filled shape depends on the winding number as influenced by segments of the outline that may be very far away.
 It is not obvious how a pipeline designed for more or less independent triangles can be adapted to such a stateful model.
 This post will explain how it's done.

 ## Scan